 Surgical operations and procedures statistics

 This article presents an overview of European Union (EU) statistics related to surgical operations and procedures.
-The article provides information for the most common surgical operations and procedures.
+It provides information for a selection of the most common surgical operations and procedures.

 - 1 Main statistical findings